-I had originally considered writing this post with advice for getting out of business debt before the end of 2016, but realized within the given time frame it’s not exactly feasible for most entrepreneurs.
+I had originally considered writing this post with advice for getting out of business debt before the end of the year, but realized within the given time frame it’s not exactly feasible for most entrepreneurs.
 Frankly, making fast payments is also not the smart way to approach debt either.

 No matter how much you owe, don’t panic.
 Instead, educate yourself about how the numbers added up and what your repayment options look like for getting out of debt.
 By understanding how your current financial standing affects your small business, you can create a strategic plan of action for paying it off.